hzqst/CGAssistant/README.md

 Visual Studio 2017 or 2019

-Windows SDK 10
+Windows SDK 10 (the msvc projects uses Windows SDK version 10.0.17763.0, please redirect to your local version if you have installed a different version of Windows SDK)

-VC141 Toolset
+VC141 or VC142 Toolset (the msvc projects uses VC141 Toolset, if you want to use VC142 please change PlatformToolset in the vcxproj file and build-CGAHook.bat)

-QT 5.12 for msvc2017, win32 (x86)
+QT 5.12+ for msvc2017, win32 (x86), with QTCreator

-NodeJS 8.9 windows x86 (which could be downloaded from https://nodejs.org/dist/v8.9.0/ or other mirrors)
+NodeJS for windows x86 (which could be downloaded from https://nodejs.org/ or other mirrors)

 node-gyp (check https://www.npmjs.com/package/node-gyp how to install node-gyp)